Saturn V-B: Concept

 With use of the Saturn V vehicle during Apollo, NASA began considering plans for a hypothesized evolutionary Saturn V family concept that spans the earth orbital payload spectrum from 50,000 to over 500,000 lbs.
 The "B" derivative of the Saturn V was a stage and one- half version of the then current S-IC stage and would become the first stage in an effective and economical assembly of upper stages of the evolutionary Saturn family.

 The booster would achieve liftoff via five regular F-1 engines; four of the five engines on the Saturn V-B would be jettisoned and could be fully recoverable, with the sustainer stage on the rocket continuing the flight into orbit.
-The vehicle would be capable of a LEO payload of 50,000 lb with a standard S-IC stage length of 138 f.
+The vehicle would be capable of a LEO payload of 50,000 lb with a standard S-IC stage length of 138 ft.
 Increases in the length of the stage could significantly increase this capability.